 July 8th 2017 — A rally in Oakland demanded freedom for Mumia

 Abu-Jamal yesterday.
 A journalist, MOVE supporter, former Black Panther

 for a crime he did not commit.
-His supporters have fought for
+His supporters have fought for his release

-world-wide on July 7th to free Mumia now!
+actions world-wide on July 7th to free Mumia now!

-The rally was built partly on the strength of Mumia's important victory against the
+The rally was built partly on the strength of Mumia's important victory

-infection, in which Mumia came very close to death.
+his Hepatitis-C infection, in which Mumia came very close to death.
 Hep-C

 is a chronic condition faced by many prisoners in the US today.